 Along with performing policymaking functions in the energy sector, the CMU, line ministries and agencies are responsible for exercising ownership rights over state-owned enterprises (SOEs).
-Notably, the government owns 3,500 SOEs at central level and 14,500 municipally-owned enterprises at a local level, with some of the key entities operating throughout the energy supply chain.
+Notably, the government owns approximately 3,500 SOEs at central level and 14,500 municipally-owned enterprises at a local level, with some of the key entities operating throughout the energy supply chain.
 Their current ownership arrangements, however, provide opportunities for conflicts of interest.
 For example, while the CMU is responsible for policy oversight in the energy sector and issuing resolutions that may impact company operations, it also performs ownership functions over some of the key energy SOEs, including Naftogaz, Energoatom and Ukrhydroenergo.
-In addition, based on a recent decision, gas and electricity transmission system operators are expected to be transferred from the ownership of the Ministry of Finance under the ownership functions.\ Some of these challenges have been examined in more detail in OECD studies, including the State-Owned Enterprise Reform in the Hydrocarbons Sector in Ukraine (2019), State-Owned Enterprises in Ukraine (2021).
+In addition, based on a recent decision, gas and electricity transmission system operators transferred from the ownership of the Ministry of Finance under the ownership of the Ministry of Energy in 2021, which may contribute to further complicating policymaking and ownership functions.\ Some of these challenges have been examined in more detail in OECD studies, including the State-Owned Enterprise Reform in the Hydrocarbons Sector in Ukraine (2019), State-Owned Enterprises in Ukraine (2021).

 Note: \According to the OECD SOE Guidelines, policymaking and ownership functions in SOEs should be separate.
-Source: (CMU, 2021[15]) (OECD, 2019[2]; OECD, forthcoming[16]; OECD, 2020[17]; OECD, 2019[7])
+Source: (CMU, 2021[15]) (OECD, 2019[2]; OECD, 2021[16]; OECD, 2020[17]; OECD, 2019[7])

 Despite these challenges, energy sector reform continues to remain a priority for Ukraine.
 As part of natural gas and electricity sector reforms, the country has worked towards unbundling supply and distribution functions in companies to promote competition across sub-sectors.
 It has also adopted laws on increasing transparency within the extractives sector and conducting environmental impact assessments.
 Along with regulatory changes, some of the key energy companies in Ukraine have started taking steps towards promoting and monitoring the sustainability of their activities, and improving responsible business conduct, though practices remain to be adopted on a broader scale.
-An in-depth review of RBC policies will be outlined in the forthcoming publication Ukraine: Investment Policy Review of the Energy Sector (2021).
+An in-depth review of RBC policies are outlined in the OECD Energy Investment Policy Review of Ukraine (2021).